mdn/content/files/en-us/web/css/cascade/index.md

 ### Author stylesheets

 **Author stylesheets** are the most common type of style sheet.
 These are style sheets that define styles as part of the design of a given web page or site.
-The author of the page defines the styles, and the layer in which each resides, for the document using one or more stylesheets, which define the look and feel of the website — its theme.
+The author of the page defines the styles for the document using one or more linked or imported stylesheets, {{HTMLElement('style')}} blocks, and inline styles defined with the {{htmlattrxref('style')}} attribute.
+These author styles define the look and feel of the website — its theme.

 ### User stylesheets